 - Is Virtual NSO required?

 Yes.
 All new, transfer and readmit students must attend a virtual orientation session at SDSU.
-For fall 2020, we have eleven (11) first-time student sessions scheduled and three (3) sessions for transfer and returning students.
+For fall 2021, we have ten (10) first-time student sessions scheduled and three (3) sessions for transfer and returning students.